9bany/create-tag-to-another-action/README.md

-# Create a tag to repository
+# Create tag
-An action that create a tag and push to another repository.
+An action that create a tag and push to repository.

+## Resolve cases
+- [x] Triggering by other repository.
+- [x] Create a tag for a repository.
 ## Secrets

 - `GITHUB_PERSONAL_TOKEN` — **Required.** [Generate new token](https://github.com/settings/tokens)